-With various uncertainties and a rapidly changing outlook looming towards a financial recession, there is no easy and sure way to prepare yourself for what is yet to come.
-However, there are certain steps you can take to minimize your risks in the event of a job loss or a financial meltdown.
+With various uncertainties and fear of a financial recession, there is no sure way to prepare yourself for the future.
+However, there are certain steps you can take to minimize your risks from a job loss or a financial meltdown.
 The hard times can be a nightmare if you’re already in financial despair but there is always a light at the end of the tunnel.

 1. Find out if you are eligible for temporary income support

-Effective August 20th, 2020, the Government of Canada announced changes to the Employment Insurance (EI) program and new income support benefits to better support Canadians during uncertain times.
+Effective August 20th, 2020, the Government of Canada announced changes to the Employment Insurance (EI) program.
+As well as new income support benefits to better support Canadians during uncertain times.
 The Canada Emergency Response Benefit (CERB) has been extended from 24 weeks to 28 weeks.
 If you’ve stopped working because of COVID-19, you may be eligible for temporary income support.
 The CERB is a $2000 a month taxable benefit that’s available to employed and self-employed Canadians.
 Find out the latest information on eligibility by visiting the Government of Canada’s CERB page.

 2. Negotiate deferred or partial payments

-Due to the unforeseen situation with COVID-19, the government has stepped in to provide for its citizens, but this may not be enough to take care of your personal needs and continue to be on top of your financial obligations.
+Due to the unforeseen situation with COVID-19, the government has stepped in to provide for its citizens.
+But, this may not be enough to cover personal needs and continue to be on top of your financial obligations.
 Some banks, lenders and other financial institutions have prepared a contingency plan to help their customers through this difficult period.
-While they have no intentions to forgive you for the amount owed, they are able to arrange for deferred payments for up to 6 months with no penalty.
+While they don’t intend to forgive your debts, they can offer deferred payments for up to 6 months without penalty.

-The process with each institution offering assistance can vary so it is worth reaching out to your lenders and speaking to them individually to see how they are able to extend a hand during the hardship.
-This should not be limited to payments for your credit cards, loans, or mortgage but can also apply to car payments, utility expenses, insurance and even rent.
-If you are unable to negotiate deferred payment, then consider an approach to agree on reduced or partial payment until the crisis allows you to resume work and get back on track.
+The process with each institution can vary so it is worth reaching out to your lenders.
+Speak with them individually to understand how they are able to help during the hardship.
+This may be able to extend beyond credit cards, loans or mortgages to also include car payments, utility bills, insurance and even rent.
+If your payments cannot be deferred, considering discussing reduced or partial payments until you can get back on track.

 3. Save your credit score from falling